roupenminassian/CRC-P/Data Modification/README.md

 | 50%             | 0.79      | 0.86   | 0.82 | 0.86     |
 | 25%             | 0.74      | 0.83   | 0.77 | 0.83     |
 | 10%             | 0.82      | 0.88   | 0.84 | 0.88     |

+## Conclusions

+### Frequency Resampling:

+1. **Effect on Accuracy**: For many modeling approaches, there seems to be a slight increase in accuracy when the data frequency is reduced from the baseline of 500Hz.
+This suggests that higher granularity might introduce noise or variability that can sometimes hinder the performance of the models.

+2. **Binary vs Multiclass**: In the subject-independent modeling results, binary classification consistently outperforms multiclass classification across all frequency levels, indicating a clearer distinction between two classes compared to multiple ones.

+3. **Local vs Global Features**: In many cases, models using global features perform similarly to those using local features.
+However, with frequency resampling, some models, especially subject-dependent ones, show significant variations between local and global feature performance.

+### Data Period Adjustments:

+1. **Shortening Data Duration**: Interestingly, reducing the data duration doesn't always lead to a decrease in model performance.
+In some modeling scenarios, a reduction to 50% or even 25% of the original data duration yields comparable or even improved results in terms of precision, recall, and accuracy.
+This indicates that the most informative patterns in the data may be captured effectively even with shorter data spans.

+2. **Binary vs Multiclass**: Similar to frequency resampling, binary classification tends to outperform multiclass classification across different data periods.
+This reaffirms the inherent difficulty in distinguishing between multiple classes as opposed to two.

+3. **Subject Dependency**: Subject-dependent models, particularly for binary classification using global features, exhibit more noticeable fluctuations in performance with changes in data duration.
+This suggests that the amount of data can play a critical role when tailoring models to individual subjects.